XAMPPRocky/zola/docs/content/documentation/getting-started/directory-structure.md

 that contains [pages](@/documentation/content/page.md) (your `.md` files).

 To learn more, read the [content overview page](@/documentation/content/overview.md).

+## `locales`
+Contains [Fluent](https://www.projectfluent.org/) localization resources. `common.ftl` is loaded for all pages, while `.ftl` files in subdirectories are only loaded if the directory's name matches or is a variant (i.e. different region or script) of the page's language.

+To learn more, read the [multilingual site documentation](@/documentation/content/multilingual.md).
+This feature is being actively developed, so major changes might occur in the future.

 ## `sass`
 Contains the [Sass](http://sass-lang.com) files to be compiled.
 Non-Sass files will be ignored.